 You will need all of the dependent children’s birth certificates

 If there is a will in place you will need a copy of it.
 This could be as simple as something the deceased wrote and stored with their personal belongings or it may be with a lawyer, in a safe, or safety deposit box.

-If your spouse or love one owned property, had assets or investments you’ll also need all the paper work that proves ownership.
+If your spouse or loved one owned property, had assets or investments you’ll also need all the paperwork that proves ownership.

 The next step is to contact various sources of benefits and to make decisions about payment

 - Credit Card Insurance